 Occupational Health and Safety

 Disclosure Quantity Units

 Safe Man-Hours 493,664 Man-hours

 No. of work-related injuries 5 #

 No. of work-related fatalities None #

 No. of work related ill-health 40 #

 No. of safety drills 6 #

 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?
-Vitarich's occupational health and safety plays a vital role not only in its business operations but also in its customer's business and the health, safety, well-being and continued employment of its workers.
-In addition, by maintaining a health and safe workplace, Vitarich contributes to the growth of employment rate in the country and in the areas where it operates. has an existing Safety Policy and Safety Officer in all company-owned manufacturing sites.
+What is the organization's involvement in the impact?
+Management Approach is the organization of intorvenient in the impact. has an existing Safety Policy and Safety Officer in all company-owned manufacturing sites.
 It also promotes health and safety awareness to employees through the Company's Safety Officer.
-It also maintains buffer of finished goods and raw What are the Risk/s Identified? in place.
-In addition, the company provides Failure to maintain a health and safe workplace may hamper not only the company's business operations but also its customer's business operations due to delays in deliveries resulting from accidents and/or illnesses.
-Delays in deliveries may result in decrease in revenue.
-Accidents and illnesses may also increase the Vitarich commits to evaluate and improve its risk management system and policies in order to prepare and better equip its employees during calamities and disasters.
+It also maintains buffer of finished goods and raw in place.
+In addition, the company provides Failure to maintain a health and safe workplace may safety-related trainings and personal protective equipment to all employees. hamper not only the company's business operations Delays in deliveries may result in decrease in revenue.
+Accidents and illnesses may also increase the